mkejeiri/Events-sourcing/README.md

     _consumer = new QueueingBasicConsumer(channel);

 	//consumer has created its own queue, and subscribed itself to the exchange
-	//Now it will receive all messages that are sent to that exchange ("PublishSubscribe_Exchange")
+	//It will receive all messages that are sent to the exchange ("PublishSubscribe_Exchange")
 	//noAck: true =>  No waiting for a message acknowledgement before receiving the next message.
-	//We don't need to as our subscriber application is reading from its own queue (takes msg as it can deal with) channel.BasicConsume(queue: queueName, noAck: true, consumer: _consumer);
+	//We don't need to as our subscriber application is reading from its own queue
+	//it takes msg as it can deal with, no work split no load balancing each subscriber will receive the same msg copies channel.BasicConsume(queue: queueName, noAck: true, consumer: _consumer);

 	while (true)